mmoroney01/fetch-rewards-coding-exercise/README.md

 -{ "points": 5000 }<br />

-The spend points route returns a list of JSON objects indicating payer and points deducted.
+The spend points route returns a list of JSON objects indicating payer and points deducted, as in the example below:

 [
 { "payer": "DANNON", "points": -100 },<br />